yungshenglu/ncsdk-practice/src/tutorials/1_install/README.md

 ### 1.3.2 Use privileged Docker containers

+* **NOTICE:** We have provided a Docker image for building the Intel® Movidius™ NCSDK environement.
+You can also follow the instructions [here](https://github.com/yungshenglu/Dockerfiles/tree/master/ncsdk-env).

 The simplest way to use the NCS within a docker container is to do it from a container thats running with the `–privileged` flag.
 This is not always desirable.

 1. Create a Docker image for the Intel® Movidius™ NCSDK
     ```bash
-    # Change the directory to "./ncsdk/"
+    # Change your current directory to "./ncsdk/"
     $ cd ./ncsdk/
     # Create a Docker image
     $ docker build -t ncsdk -f ./extras/docker/Dockerfile .
     ```
 2. Create and run a privileged Docker container from the built image
     ```bash
-    $ docker run --net=host --privileged -v /dev:/dev --name ncsdk -i -t ncsdk /bin/bash
+    $ docker run --net=host --privileged -v /dev:/dev --name ncsdk_c -i -t ncsdk /bin/bash
     ```

-### 1.3.3 How to use the Docker container with NCSDK?
+### 1.3.3 How to use the Docker container with Intel® Movidius™ NCSDK?

-1. Start the container
+1. Start the Docker container
     ```bash
     $ docker start -a -i ncsdk
     ```
-2. Build NCSDK examples (optional)
+2. Build Intel® Movidius™ NCSDK examples (optional)
     ```bash
     # Run the following command inside of your Docker container
     $ make examples
     ```
-3. Exit the container
+3. Exit the Docker container
     ```bash
     # Run the following command inside of your Docker container
     $ exit